olinakung/olinakung.github.io/essays/E3: Preparing for WODs Technical Essay.md

 What I could have done to be better prepared is to practice using RegEx.
 If I prepared and practiced using RegEx, it would have sped up my WOD instead of manually taking time to change every single line.
 For the next WOD, I might try to use RegEx more.
 This may also help decrease any errors/mistakes.

-For more information regarding Invoice 1 WOD: https://dport96.github.io/ITM352/morea/060.expressions-operators/experience-invoice1.html
+For more information regarding Invoice 1 WOD: <a href src="https://dport96.github.io/ITM352/morea/060.expressions-operators/experience-invoice1.html"> Invoice1 WOD</a>